 Any type of cancer treatment can change the way you feel about yourself (your self-esteem).
 You may feel less confident about who you are and what you can do, particularly if your body has changed physically.
 Some people find that their sense of identity or masculinity is affected by their cancer experience.

-Give yourself time to adapt to any changes.
-Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.
-Many people find it helps to talk things through with a counsellor, friend or family member.
+- Give yourself time to get used to any changes to your body.
+Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts of you that have changed.